Cyclic operads, Koszul complexes, and hairy graph complexes: The Conant-Vogtmann-Kontsevich Lie algebra

 \section{The Conant-Vogtmann-Kontsevich Lie algebra}

 The purpose of this section is to show how the $(\kk \db)_{(-;-)}$-module associated to a cyclic operad $\cpd$ given by Theorem \ref{thm:cpd_db_kdbm} relates to the Lie algebra structure introduced by Kontsevich and generalized to all cyclic operads by Conant and Vogtmann.
 This uses the generalized Schur functor construction applied to the Koszul complex of the module, together with its relation with the Chevalley-Eilenberg complex of the Lie algebra.
-This approach is motivated by the observation that the above structures should be related by Brauer-Schur-Weyl duality (in the form recounted in Section \ref{sect:forms}).
+This approach is motivated by the observation that the above structures should be related by Brauer-Schur-Weyl duality (as presented in Section \ref{sect:forms}).

 Throughout this section, we work over a field $\kk$ of characteristic zero.